Pearl Brewing Company: The brewery

 When operations ceased at the Pearl Brewery in 2001, many thought it would be the end for the brewery's buildings.
 The brewery's proximity to the core of downtown San Antonio and the easy access to several highways led many to believe it would be a prime target to be razed and replaced.
 However, these two attributes, along with another surprise development, actually saved the brewery facilities and helped to ensure its architecture would survive.
 San Antonio has begun work to expand the River Walk north to where the river meets U.S. Route 281.
 The Pearl Brewery is close to a section of the river expansion, thus making it an attractive location and eligible for incentives by the city to assist business development.

 Toward the end of 2002, Silver Ventures, a San Antonio-based investment firm, purchased the 23 acre brewery site.
-Fortunately, the company has big plans for many of the current structures on the brewery property, with the hopes to attract businesses as well as River Walk tourists.
+The company has big plans for many of the current structures on the brewery property, with the hopes to attract businesses as well as River Walk tourists.
 The dream of Silver Ventures is that once completed, the former brewery will be a village within eyesight of the skyscrapers of Downtown San Antonio.
 In a local article, Bill Shown, the development's managing director, described an area that would house an event hall, schools, and retail, office, and residential space.
 The idea is to create an area where people can live, shop, and work, yet a community close-knit enough where residents know the shop owners.